GovAlta/adsp-monorepo/docs/tutorials/pdf/generate-a-pdf.md

 Most of the API calls to the Platform Service require authentication via Keycloak with [Tenant Access](/adsp-monorepo/services/tenant-service.html).
 To make the calls described in the tutorial you will need:

-- A tenant, or realm ID
+- A tenant ID
 - A client ID, and
 - A client secret

 The information is specific to your program area and application.
 Please ask your team lead If you do not have it.
 New applications can get set up by following [these instruction](/adsp-monorepo/getting-started.html)

-Continuing on from the tutorial on how to [Build a Template](/adsp-monorepo/tutorials/building-a-template.html) with the PDF service, our examples will be based on the template set up there for the Child Service's Intervention Record Check.
+Continuing on from the tutorial on how to [build a template](/adsp-monorepo/tutorials/building-a-template.html) with the PDF service, our examples will be based on the template set up there for the Child Service's Intervention Record Check.
 Familiarity with that particular template is not necessary to follow along here, but the information will be useful if you want to understand how the pieces relate to each other.

 ## Get Access Token